-The American crow and the common raven are two nearly identical birds, but these large black birds can be easily distinguished if you know what characteristics to compare.
-Though they are often misidentified, you can learn to confidently tell these two corvids apart through careful observation not only of the birds physically, but also of how they behave.
+The American crow and the common raven are two nearly identical birds, but these large black birds can be easily distinguished from one another if you know what characteristics to compare.
+Though they are often misidentified, you can learn to confidently tell these two corvids apart through careful observation not only by field marks, but also by behavior.

 At first glance, the American crow and the common raven may seem identical, but looking closely at different field marks and behaviors can help birders puzzle these species apart.